 In fact, these cookies have no flour in them at all.
-Here’s what you can do with the chickpeas you have left over when you use the agua fava (bean water) in a recipe.
+Here’s what you can do with the chickpeas you have left over when you use the agua fava (or aquafaba; bean water) in a recipe.
 These are pretty good although not as chewy as the high calorie version and they can be quite soft.
 Adding a nut butter, I use tahini since I’m allergic to nuts, gives them a great flavor.
 I like to freeze them because they taste really good frozen; it adds the chewiness that you get in regular chocolate chip cookies.

 Pre-heat oven to 350 degrees; cover a large cookie sheet with parchment paper and spray with a non-stick spray.

 - 12 oz can of garbonzo beans drained

 - 2 scoops protein powder (I really like the Garden of Eden Vanilla in this recipe)

 - 1/2 cup chopped dates (Whole Foods has a store brand of chopped dates that are coated in oat flour instead of the traditional sugar)*